 How can I control the pain when passing a kidney stone?

 Kidney stones can be very painful.
-Depending on how severe your pain is, there are a number of different painkillers that your urologist can prescribe for you.
+Depending on how severe your pain is, there are a number of different painkillers that your GP or a urologist can prescribe for you.

-The pain you get with a kidney stone can become severe, usually when the stone moves from your kidney into the ureter – the tube that carries urine from your kidney to your bladder.
-The pain often starts suddenly, usually in your lower back, sometimes spreading to your groin.
+The pain you get with a kidney stone can become severe, usually when the stone causes a blockage in your ureter.
+This is the tube that carries urine from your kidney to your bladder.
+The pain often starts slowly but gets worse and worse.
+It may be in your lower back and sides, sometimes spreading around and down to your groin.

-If your kidney stone is smaller than 5mm, and you’re not in severe pain, your GP may recommend you stay at home and wait for the kidney stone to pass naturally.
+If you’re not in too much pain and don’t have any other complications, your GP may recommend you stay at home and wait for the kidney stone to pass naturally.

-Your GP will usually prescribe you a non-steroidal anti-inflammatory drug (NSAID), such as naproxen, to help you manage the pain at home.
+Your GP will usually prescribe you a non-steroidal anti-inflammatory drug (NSAID), such as diclofenac, or naproxen to help you manage the pain at home.
 You may be given tablets to take by mouth or suppositories to be inserted into your rectum (back passage).
 Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your GP or pharmacist for advice.

-If the tablets or suppositories don’t help manage your pain, your GP may offer you an injection of painkiller, which can be combined with an anti-sickness medicine if you need it.
+If the tablets or suppositories don’t help manage your pain, your GP may offer you an injection of painkiller.
+You may also be offered an anti-sickness medicine if you need it.

 Does having a kidney stone make me more likely to have another one?

-Once you have had a kidney stone you're more likely to get another, compared to someone who has never had one.
-You can reduce your risk of having another kidney stone by making sure you drink enough fluids every day and making changes to your diet if necessary.
+Yes.
+Once you’ve had a kidney stone, you're more likely to get another, compared to someone who has never had one.
+You can reduce your risk of having another kidney stone by drinking plenty of fluids every day and making some changes to your diet.

 Around one in seven people who have a kidney stone go on to develop another one within a year.
 One in three people develop another kidney stone within five years of the previous one.
-However, there are some things that you can do that will help to reduce your risk of developing another stone.
-By drinking enough fluids you can help to keep your urine watered down, which helps to prevent a build up of some of the minerals that can cause kidney stones.
-You're aiming for your urine to be clear, rather than a yellow colour.
+But there are things you can do to help reduce your risk of getting another stone.
+Drinking enough fluids can help to keep your urine watered down.
+This helps to prevent a build up of some of the minerals that can cause kidney stones.
+You're aiming for your urine to be colourless, rather than a yellow colour.

 Eat a healthy balanced diet, without too much salt or animal protein, such as meat and fish.
-If your previous kidney stone was caused by certain minerals, your GP or urologist may ask you to change the foods you eat.
+If your previous kidney stone was caused by certain minerals, your GP or urologist may ask you to avoid certain foods in your diet.
 This can help to cut down the amount of these substances in your body and reduce your risk of having another kidney stone.
 Don't change your diet without advice from your GP, urologist or a dietitian.

 Depending on the kind of stone you have had, and what caused it, you may need to take medicines that help to prevent another stone forming.

 - Urinary calculi.
-The Merk Manuals. www.merckmanuals.com, published September 2012
+The Merck Manuals. www.merckmanuals.com, published July 2014

 - Turk C, Knoll T, Petrik A, et al. Guidelines on urolithiasis.
-European Association of Urology, 2011. www.uroweb.org
+European Association of Urology 2014. www.uroweb.org

-- Extracorporeal shock wave lithotripsy (ESWL) for stones.
-British Association of Urological Surgeons, December 2012. www.baus.org.uk
+- Kidney stones.
+The British Association of Urological Surgeons, www.baus.org.uk , accessed 9 January 2015

 - Ureteroscopic stone removal.
-British Association of Urological Surgeons, December 2012. www.baus.org.uk
+The British Association of Urological Surgeons. www.baus.org.uk, published March 2014

 About our health information